 Lastly, if you had 20 seconds of insane courage what would you do?

-“Pack the family up, have zero plans and backpack around the world!”
+“Pack the family up, have zero plans and adventure around the world!”